DevBeatrizAranha/DevBeatrizAranha/README.md

 - **Passionate Pythonista:**
   I master the use of Python for data analysis, with solid knowledge of libraries such as pandas, numpy, and scikit-learn.
 I use Python to collect, clean, and analyze data, as well as to create predictive models and impactful visualizations.

-- **Professional Data Analyst:**
+- **Professional Frontend Developer:**
-  I have experience in data collection, cleaning, preparation, and analysis.
-I love exploring complex datasets to identify trends, patterns, and valuable insights that drive strategic decision-making.
+I have experience in building and maintaining user interfaces for web applications.
+I enjoy working with modern frameworks and libraries to create responsive and interactive user experiences.
+My skill set includes HTML, CSS, JavaScript, and tools like React, Angular, Next.js, and Tailwind CSS.

 ## 🌱 Recent Projects